jgaoax/jgaoax.github.io/_pages/publications.md

   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}

-News
+Journal
 ======
+1. This is one paper.
-1. This is a test.
+1. This is another paper.

 <!--
 {% include base_path %}